virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 * `{'store': identifier}`, where `identifier` is the name of a variable.
 It must correspond to an identifier already in `PALMAT["identifiers"]`, except that the surrounding carats (if any) used as string quotes in the identifier dictionary will not be present.
 The action at runtime is to store the last value in the execution stack (without popping it from the stack) into the variable identified.
 * `{'pop': number}`.
 Pops `number` of elements from the execution stack and discards them.

-For example, consider the following HAL/S code:
+More PALMAT instructions will be defined below, but first let's consider a couple of example.
+Look at the following HAL/S code:

     DECLARE SCALAR, A, B, C;
     A, B, C = 6 ( 2 / (3 + 5) - 7 );